-- Photo ID is required for all exams - If possible, please bring only photo ID to the testing center.
+- Photo ID is required for all exams. - If possible, please bring only photo ID to the Testing Center.
 All personal belongings, including cell phones, brought to the testing center must be placed on the bookshelf or in a locker prior to testing. - Certain accommodations require an appointment to ensure we have resources available.
-Please contact us if you have questions about your accommodations. - Please be aware that we monitor the testing center via recorded video cameras. - Pay your test fee, when applicable, at the cashier in Laidlaw Center 141 prior to testing.
-Present your receipt during check-in.
+Please contact us if you have questions about your accommodations. - Please be aware that we monitor the testing center via recorded video cameras. - Placement testing fee is not paid in advance of testing.
+A placement fee will be added to your account to be paid later. - Proctoring test fee will be paid at the cashier in Laidlaw Center 141 prior to testing.
+Testing Center staff will give you your fee payment form before paying at the cashier's window.